Slick Rick: Rapping style

-Slick Rick's style is commended by music critics.
-Music journalist Peter Shapiro wrote, " 'Children's Story' was important because of its narrative structure and Rick's understanding of how crucial little sonic details—such as his use of a female voice and his yawning rap—were to hip hop style."
+Walters' style has been commended by music critics.
+Music journalist Peter Shapiro wrote, " 'Children's Story' was important because of its narrative structure and Walter's understanding of how crucial little sonic details—such as his use of a female voice and his yawning rap—were to hip hop style."

-He is largely known for his story raps, such as "Children's Story" and "La Di Da Di".
-Shapiro writes that he "largely introduced the art of narrative into hip hop... none of the spinners of picaresque rhymes who followed did it with the same grace or humor."
-AllMusic states that he has the "reputation as hip hop's greatest storyteller."
-In the book Check the Technique, Slick Rick says, "I was never the type to say freestyle raps, I usually tell a story, and to do that well I've always had to work things out beforehand."
-Kool Moe Dee comments, "Slick Rick raised the lost art of hip hop storytelling to a level never seen again."
-Devin the Dude notes that Slick Rick's "Indian Girl" is a good example of the type of humor that existed in hip hop's golden era, and Peter Shapiro says that "he was funnier than Rudy Ray Moore or Redd Foxx."
+As Slick Rick, he is largely known for his story raps, such as "Children's Story" and "La Di Da Di".
+Shapiro wrote that Walters "largely introduced the art of narrative into hip hop... none of the spinners of picaresque rhymes who followed did it with the same grace or humor."
+AllMusic stated that he has the "reputation as hip hop's greatest storyteller."
+In the book Check the Technique, Walters is quoted as saying: "I was never the type to say freestyle raps, I usually tell a story, and to do that well I've always had to work things out beforehand."
+Kool Moe Dee commented that "Slick Rick raised the lost art of hip hop storytelling to a level never seen again."
+Devin the Dude noted that Slick Rick's "Indian Girl" is a good example of the type of humor that existed in hip hop's golden era, and Peter Shapiro said that "he was funnier than Rudy Ray Moore or Redd Foxx."

-Slick Rick uses very clear enunciation and retains some English pronunciations, which led Shapiro to say that he raps in the "Queen's English".
+Walters retains some English pronunciations, which led Shapiro to say that Walters raps in the "Queen's English".
 O.C. states: "The Great Adventures of Slick Rick is one of the greatest albums ever... the stuff he was just saying on there, it was so clear.. the [clear] syllable dude was Slick Rick for me".
 He is also renowned for his unique "smooth, British-tinged flow" which contains distinct structures.
 In the book How to Rap, it is noted that on the song "I Own America", he "puts a rest on almost every other 1-beat so that each set of two lines begins with a rest."
 Kool Moe Dee stated that, "Rick accomplished being totally original at a time when most MCs were using very similar cadences."
 He has what is described as "singsong cadences"; Andy Cat of Ugly Duckling mentions that Slick Rick uses a melodic delivery on the track "Hey Young World".
-Slick Rick is also known to extensively use punch ins, especially in his story rhymes as different characters; Kool Moe Dee says Rick used "multi-voices to portray multiple characters."
+Walters is also known to use punch ins extensively, especially in his story rhymes as different characters; Kool Moe Dee says Walters used "multi-voices to portray multiple characters."